ppy/osu-wiki/wiki/BanchoBot/en.md

 Shows the entered user's current location.

-*Note: by default, this only shows the user's country.
-In case the user has `Share your city location with others` toggle enabled, it may also display their city.*
+*Note: By default, this only shows the user's country.
+If the user has `Share your city location with others` enabled, it may also display their city.*

 #### Usage Example